towolf/towolf.github.com/docs/PsychGPGPU/GPUTypeFromToGL.markdown

 If cmd is == 5, then the given OpenGL object 'inObj' of type glObjType is mapped and a CUDA memory pointer is returned, for use with external mex files, so these can directly access the mapped resource.
-The object is mapped read\-only.
+The object is mapped read-only.

-If cmd is == 6, the same operation as cmd == 5 happens, but the object is mapped write\-only.
+If cmd is == 6, the same operation as cmd == 5 happens, but the object is mapped write-only.

 <div class="code_header" style="text-align:right;">